Easter-eggs/RT-doc/readme.md

   - `general.md`: containts general things to know that are used in all other files
   - `callbacks.md`: if you plan to write scrips
   - `snippets.md`: basic snippets
+  - have a look to `examples` folder for advanced examples